slavamak/vite-plugin-shopify-import-maps/README.md

 Specifies the file name of the snippet that include import map.

-## Trouble shooting
+## Troubleshooting

 If you have any problems or have suggestions, welcome to [issues](https://github.com/slavamak/vite-plugin-shopify-import-maps/issues).

 ### Importing asset files (e.g. fonts, images) does not use the version parameter from Shopify CDN

 This is not the scope of import map, as it is are designed to manage javascript modules.
+But you can look at several approaches:

-A compromise for this might be to use hashed filenames for assets.
+1. The first approach for this might be to use hashed filenames for assets.
 See the `vite.config.js` file example above.

-An alternative approach could be to load assets from Liquid files using the `asset_url` filter and consume them via CSS variables.
+2. An alternative approach could be to load assets from Liquid files using the `asset_url` filter and consume them via CSS variables:

 ```liquid
 {% #theme.liquid %}